 1. The Blues Weeping Colorado Spruce (Picea pungens ‘The Blues’): This amazing and extremely hardy variety of weeping blue spruce is a total show-stopper.
 Though it’s fast growing, it tops out at just 10 feet in height with a width between 5 and 10 feet.
 The blue-green needles are thickly packed on downward hanging branches.
 Hardy down to -50 degrees F, ‘The Blues’ is among the most deer resistant of the dwarf evergreen trees.
 It thrives in full sun conditions but will also tolerate some shade.

 2. Hinoki Cypress (Chamaecyparis obtusa): A compact, extremely slow-growing, soft-needled evergreen with a somewhat pyramidal form, Hinoki cypress have fan-shaped foliage that’s lush and dark green.
 It gives the plant an almost feathery texture.
 Winter hardy down to -30 degrees F, Hinoki cypress are 10 to 12 feet tall and 3 to 4 feet wide when twenty years old.
 This evergreen requires full to partial sun and well-drained soils.
-If you’d like an even smaller version of this plant that tops out at just 5 feet tall, look for the cultivar ‘Nana Gracilis’
+If you’d like an even smaller version of this plant that tops out at just 5 feet tall, look for the cultivar ‘Nana Gracilis’.
+For a complete article on caring for the compact version of this evergreen, please visit our article titled Dwarf Hinoki Cypress.

 3. Blue Wonder Blue Spruce (Picea glauca ‘Blue Wonder’): This sweet little spruce is winter hardy down to -40 degrees F. It has beautiful blue-gray foliage and a lovely compact form.
 This dwarf evergreen is an excellent alternative to dwarf Alberta spruce and it looks great in winter container plantings, too.
 Slowly reaching 6 feet in height, ‘Blue Wonder’ is only 3 feet wide at maturity and has a naturally dense conical form.